wonarii/CART210-glossary/glossary.md

 [^dclark10wiki]: David Clark, 2010, Characterizing cyberspace: past, present, and future, Accessed January 29, 2024

 ## DNS
 The Domain Name System is a system that matches the name in the URL to the IP address of the sites we are looking for on the Internet.
-This makes it easier for us to naviagte to our favorite websites rather than remembering their IP addresses.
-In order for the browser to find the website we are looking for, it needs to know the IP address.
-Therefore, the DNS provides the corresponding IP address to the domain name.[^techquickie16dns]
+This makes it easier for us to naviagte to our favorite websites rather than remembering their IP addresses.[^couldflare24what] The DNS provides the corresponding IP address to the domain name for browsers to find the page we are searching for.[^techquickie16dns]

 [^couldflare24what]: CloudFlare.
 2024.
 "What is DNS? | How DNS works."
 Accessed January 25, 2024. https://www.cloudflare.com/learning/dns/what-is-dns/.
 [^techquickie16dns]: Techquickie.
 2016.
 "DNS as Fast as Possible."
 Youtube video, 5:42.
 Accessed January 25, 2024. https://www.youtube.com/watch?v=Rck3BALhI5c.

 ## GitHub
 GitHub is a web-based platform for version control and collaboration using Git,[^github24wikis] allowing users to manage and share code in various repositories and offering wikis for documentation and collaborative editing.
 GitHub employs Git software, offering distributed version control, access control, bug tracking, feature requests, task management, continuous integration, and project [wikis](../main/glossary.md#wiki).[^kinsta24what]